-Even when you consider the protein-boosting effect of the peas, alfalfa meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, alfalfa meal and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Victor Select is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Victor Select includes both grain and grain-free dry dog foods using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.

 The following automated list (if present) includes all dog food recalls since 2009 related to Victor.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.